conan-io/docs/reference/commands/config.rst

 and be used like ``conan config install-pkg .`` or even just ``conan config install-pkg``.

-The file also admit the definition of ``urls`` with the same meaning as the ``--url`` command line argument, to simplify the initial installation of configuration when doing a Conan setup:
+The file also admits the definition of ``urls`` with the same meaning as the ``--url`` command line argument, to simplify the initial installation of configuration when doing a Conan setup:

 .. code-block:: yaml